tomix89/pokefirered/README.md

 I wanted the stock story and game experience (v1.1) without:
  1) text animation character by character -> instant text mode
  2) removing the 'We Hope To See You Again' text from the nurse in the healath care center
- 3) add experience gain modifyer
+ 3) add experience gain modifier
  4) add type effectiveness to move chose screen
  5) skipping the battle intro, but only the part where the main hero throws the pokeball